OSI-Concerns/election-results-2025/petition.md

 **In 2025, OSI excluded all votes for three candidates before publishing results.**
 The announcement of the
 [altered voting results]((https://opensource.org/blog/announcing-the-new-directors-of-osi-board))
-did not name the removed candidates, but they were Richard Fontana (a former OSI director), Bradley Kuhn, and Bentley Hensel.
+did not name the removed candidates, but they were Bentley Hensel, Bradley Kuhn, and Richard Fontana (incidentally, a former OSI director).

-Notably, Fontana and Kuhn campaigned on a joint
+Notably, Kuhn and Fontana campaigned on a joint
 [OSI Reform platform](https://codeberg.org/OSI-Reform-Platform/platform#readme)
 which included four proposals, the most significant being a call to repeal the the newly-adopted Open Source AI Definition (OSAID).